 - 1 teaspoon chopped fresh thyme

 - Kosher salt and ground white pepper to taste

 - 1 lb small young honey mushrooms, cleaned and trimmed to a length of 1-2 inches.

 - 4 tablespoons unsalted butter plus 2 chilled, diced tablespoons for finishing the sauce

 - ½ cup dry white wine

-- Preheat the oven to 350.
-For the pasta dough, mix the flours, and salt with eggs, yolks, and water in the bowl of a stand mixer until the mixture comes together in a smooth dough, and springs back when pressed.
+- Mix the flours, and salt with eggs, yolks, and water in the bowl of a stand mixer until the mixture comes together in a smooth dough, and springs back when pressed.
 Wrap the dough in plastic and refrigerate it for 20 minutes until needed.

 - Roll out the pasta to the thinnest setting on a pasta machine, then use the rim of a glass to cut out circles of dough.
 Make ravioli by wiping the bottom cirlce of dough with beaten egg, then filling with a heaping teaspoon of the filling, topping with another circle of dough, and pressing gently to remove air pockets and seal the edges.
 Dust the ravioli with semolina flour or cornmeal to prevent sticking, then refrigerate or freeze until needed.